Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/application_management.md

 weight: 30
 ---

-Consumers can manage their applications from the Marketplace, including create, view and delete applications.
-Consumers can also view issued credentials that enable him to consume the product resources, request new credentials and delete existing credential.
+Manage your applications from the Marketplace, including create, view and delete applications.
+View issued credentials that enable you to consume the product resources, request new credentials and delete existing credential.

 ## What is an application